 3-Day Entertainment Schedule

 6:30 p.m. – Miss Shrimp Festival 2019 Scholarship Pageant

 9:00 p.m. – Pirate Invasion

 9:30 p.m. – The Band Be Easy

-KIDS FUN ZONE (Friday night) — 5:00 pm to 10 pm.
-On Friday evening (only), “local appreciation night” offers a wristband for purchase to ride all night.
+5:00 pm to 10 pm — Located at Central Park (Atlantic Ave.)
+Friday evening (only), is “local appreciation night,” offering a wristband for purchase to ride all night.
 Rick Hubbard and The Kazoobie Kazoo Band, plus Juggle Stuff with Ben Mathews.

 Riverfront Stage May 4, 2019 (Saturday)